 - Reduce heat to medium-low and add onion and spices to your skillet

 - Cook until onion is soft and translucent.

 - Add garlic, cook another couple minutes.

 - Add in your tomatoes and the rest of the beef stock.

 - Cook on in crockpot for 4-6 hours or until meat is tender.

-- I like to serve in a bowl with toppings and tortillas on the side, and let each person build their own!
+- I like to serve in a bowl with toppings and corn or flour tortillas on the side, and let each person build their own!